winglang/wing/libs/wingsdk/API.md

 Get the current value of the counter.

-Using this API may introduce race conditions since the value can change between the time it is read and the time it is used in your code.

 ###### `ctx`<sup>Optional</sup> <a name="ctx" id="@winglang/sdk.cloud.ICounterClient.peek.parameter.ctx"></a>

 - *Type:* sim.TracingContext

+Optional tracing context Using this API may introduce race conditions since the value can change between the time it is read and the time it is used in your code.

 ---